MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

     - Inspect the project

-        You should see that two files have been created: `Driver.cs` which is the C# host application; and `Operation.qs`, which is a Q# program that defines a simple operation to print a message to the console.
+        You should see that two files have been created: `Driver.cs`, which is the C# host application; and `Operation.qs`, which is a Q# program that defines a simple operation to print a message to the console.

     - Run the application